+Breaking Free: I'm Not a Victim...
+I'm a Survivor! #WellbeingWarriors

-BREAKING FREE: I'M NOT A VICTIM...I'M A SURVIVOR!
-Compiled by Keneilwe Chologi (Student Counselling and Development) #WellbeingWarriors
+Compiled by Keneilwe Chologi (Student Counselling & Development)

-Inspiring excellence.
-Transforming lives.

 Do you often feel hurt and insulted; as though you are not enough for someone; or continuously walking on eggshells?
 If you answered yes to any of these statements, you might be experiencing emotional abuse.
 An emotionally abusive relationship includes hurtful, offensive words and bullying behaviour, and affects how you feel about and view yourself.
 Emotional abuse most commonly occurs in romantic relationships, but can also emerge in other relationships, including friends, family, and colleagues.
 In comparison to other forms of abuse, emotional abuse is often more challenging to recognise as it can be subtle and deceptive or obvious and manipulative.

-The underlying aim of emotional abuse is to control the victim by isolation and suppression, leaving them feeling trapped in the end often too hurt to endure the relationship any longer, but also too afraid to leave.
+The underlying aim of emotional abuse is to control the victim by isolation and suppression, leaving them feeling trapped in the end - often too hurt to endure the relationship any longer, but also too afraid to leave.
 So the cycle repeats itself until one does something to stop it.
 Below are a few tips on how to stay safe during the lockdown, especially if you are stuck in the same household with the person who is emotionally abusing you.